-When you let go of the mouse button, the add element dialog box will appear, promoting you to the text of the question.
-For this walk-through, we will be creating Procedure Level questions.
+When you let go of the mouse button, the add element dialog box will appear promoting you for the text of the question.
+For this walk-through we will be creating Procedure Level questions.
 Information about additional data levels is available in the reference section or by contacting Cedaron.

-After pressing Save, the question is added to the form.
-It is automatically selected so that you can adjust any additional properties as needed.
-We want the precision to be "date," the default for this question.
-Can we enter some additional help text displayed when the purple? icon is clicked?
+After pressing Save the question is added to the form.
+It is automatically selected, so that you can adjust any additional properties as needed.
+For this question we want the precision to be "date", which is the default.
+We can enter some additional help text which will be displayed when the purple? icon is clicked.

-For every question, there is also the option of making an entry required by checking the Entry Required checkbox.
+There is also, for every question, the option of making entry required, by checking the Entry Required checkbox.
 See the additional reference material at the end of this guide for details.

-Next, we add the second question by dragging the Single Choice question from the left-hand panel to the appropriate location in the center panel, again looking for the purple dashed line to indicate where the question will be placed:
+Next, we add the second question, by dragging the Single Choice question from the left hand panel to the appropriate location in the center panel, again looking for the purple dashed line to indicate where the question will be placed:

-When the mouse button is released, we are prompted to enter the Question Text and Data Level.
-Press Save when done.
-The question has been added and auto selected so we can edit its properties.
+When the mouse button is released, we are prompted to enter the question text, and after pressing Save, the question is added and auto-selected so we can edit the properties of the question.

-For this question, we need to add the choices that should appear in the drop-down list.
-This is done by adding value and text for each choice.
-The value is a numeric representation of this answer option (for example, a code, a numeric value related to the answer, or even sequential numbering).
-The text will be displayed to the data abstractor for selection on the form.
+For this question, we need to now add in the choices which should appear in the drop-down list.
+This is done by adding a value and text for each choice.
+The value is a numeric representation of this answer option (for example a code, or a numeric value that relates to the answer, or even just sequential numbering).
+The text is what will be displayed to the data abstractor for selection on the form.
 After entering the value and the text, press the green + icon to add the entry as a choice.
-A blank set of inputs will automatically appear for subsequent choice entries.
+A blank set of inputs will automatically appear for subsequent choice entry.
 You can use the red X to delete an entry if it is no longer needed.
-It is strongly recommended not to re-use values for different text options if the options change in the future or if you have ever collected any data for that question.
-Recall that this will impact the meaning of all previously collected data.
+It is strongly recommended not to re-use values for different text options if the options change in the future, if you ever collected any data for that question.
+Recall, that this will impact the meaning of all previously collected data.